 Counseling Support

 Care is Available Now.
 Treatment might be via phone, video conferencing or in person in the community.
+Some practices may have a wait.
+View these tips to support your child while you’re waiting to start therapy.

 If your child is already in treatment at schools, get in touch with your therapist right away using the contacts provided in the lead mental health partner links below.